iterative/dvc.org/content/docs/command-reference/run.md

   have to read by itself the files specified with `-d`.

-- Outputs are deleted from the <abbr>workspace</abbr> before executing the command, so the program or script should be able to recreate any directories marked as outputs.
+- Outputs are deleted from the <abbr>workspace</abbr> before executing the command, so it should be able to recreate any directories marked as outputs.

 > See another [stage chaining example](#example-chaining-stages) below.

-### Parameters, metrics, and plots for experiment management
+### Displaying and comparing data science experiments

 [parameters](/doc/command-reference/params) (`-p`/`--params` option) are a
 special type of key/value dependencies.
 Multiple parameter dependencies can be